vaened/laravel-authorization/README.md

 * [Blade Directives](#blade-directives)

 ## Installation
-Laravel Authorization requires PHP 7.4.
-This version supports Laravel 8 only.
+Laravel Authorization requires PHP 8.1.
+This version supports Laravel 9 only.

-*if you need to use it in laravel 7, you can use version enea/laravel-authorization@1.2*

 To get the latest version, simply require the project using Composer:
 ```sh